Western imperialism in Asia: Russia and the "Great Game"

 Qing China defeated Russia in early Sino-Russian border conflicts (1652–1689), although the Russian Empire later acquired Outer Manchuria in the Amur Annexation of 1858 to 1860 whilst Britain fought China in the Second Opium War of 1856 to 1860.

 During the Boxer Rebellion, the Russian Empire invaded Manchuria in 1900, and the Blagoveshchensk massacre occurred against Chinese residents on the Russian side of the China–Russia border.

 In 1907, the United Kingdom and Russia (then ruled by Emperor Nicholas II) signed the Anglo-Russian Entente, which, on the surface, ended their rivalry in Central Asia.
 As part of the Entente, Russia agreed to deal with the sovereign of Afghanistan only through British intermediaries.
 In turn, the United Kingdom would not annex or occupy Afghanistan.
 Both Russia and the United Kingdom recognised Chinese suzerainty over Tibet, since nominal control by a weak China was preferable to control by either Great Power.
 Persia was divided into Russian and British spheres of influence and an intervening "neutral" zone.
 The United Kingdom and Russia chose to reach these uneasy compromises because of growing concern on the part of both powers over German expansion in strategic areas of China and Africa.

 Following the Entente, Russia increasingly intervened in Persian domestic politics and suppressed nationalist movements that threatened both Saint Petersburg and London.
 After the Russian Revolutions of 1917, Russia gave up its claim to a sphere of influence, though Soviet involvement (during the Stalin era) persisted alongside the United Kingdom's – notably in the Anglo-Soviet invasion of Iran in 1941 – until the 1950s.

-In 1903 a German company started to construct a railroad from Constantinople to Baghdad in the Ottoman Empire.
+In 1903, a German company started to construct a railroad from Constantinople to Baghdad in the Ottoman Empire.
 Plans envisaged extending rails to the Persian Gulf port of Basra.
-The Trans-Iranian Railway from the north of Persia/Iran to the south, connecting the Caucasus with the Persian Gulf, though planned before World War I, only materialised with Iranian finance and American, German and Danish participation in the period 1927 to 1938.
+The Trans-Iranian Railway from the north of Iran to the south, connecting Central Asia with the Persian Gulf, though planned before World War I, only materialised with Iranian finance and American, German and Danish participation in the period 1927 to 1938.
 Germany wanted to gain economic influence in the region and then, perhaps, move on to India.
 This scheme encountered bitter resistance from the United Kingdom, Russia, and France, who divided the region, formally and informally, among themselves.